Michael-Reefe/Loki.jl/README.md

 `use_pah_templates = false`

 This boolean option determines how the PAH features are fit.
 If `false`, they will be fit using Drude profiles simultaneously with the rest of the continuum, the exact same way that PAHFIT does.
 However, if `true`, the continuum fitting is split up into two steps.
 In the first step, the continuum is fit while the PAH features are included using two templates from [Smith et al. (2007)](https://ui.adsabs.harvard.edu/abs/2007ApJ...656..770S).
 Then in the second step, the continuum from the previous step is subtracted, and PAH features are fit to the residual spectrum using Drude profiles, using the same Drude model as PAHFIT.
-In general, it is best to leave this option `false` unless you are dealing with spectra with extremely weak PAH emission and a complicated underlying continuum that causes the fitted PAHs to become unphysical.
+In general, it is best to leave this option `false` unless you are dealing with spectra with extremely weak PAH emission and a heavily extincted underlying continuum.
+In these cases, the Drude model tends to get confused and unphysically attributes a large fraction of the underlying continuum to the left and right of the 9.7 micron silicate absorption feature to the PAH profiles.

 `fit_joint = false`

 This boolean option determines how the emission lines are fit.
 If `false`, they will first be masked out and the continuum will be fit.
 Then the continuum will be subtracted and the lines will be fit to the residual spectrum in a second step.
 If `true`, the continuum and lines will be fit simultaneously in one step.
 It is recommended to set this to `true` when fitting optical spectra with nonzero reddening, since E(B-V) can be better constrained by fixing certain emission line amplitude ratios.

-`fit_all_samin = false`
+`fit_all_global = false`

-By default, simulated annealing is only performed for the line fit during the initial fit of the sum of all spaxels.
-If this option is set to `true`, then simulated annealing will be performed on all of the line fits for the individual spaxels as well.
+By default, global optimization with differential evolution is only performed for the line fit during the initial fit of the sum of all spaxels.
+If this option is set to `true`, then it will be performed on all of the line fits for the individual spaxels as well.

 `fit_uv_bump = false`